Title: On the Verge (Prelude to an Admission of Love)

 What is this place?
 How did they get here?

-She dimly remembers climbing upward through a tunnel or vent, arms and legs going numb, her grip and consciousness slipping.
-Panic flared in Mulder’s eyes when he leaned over her and urged, “Breathe in, breathe in…breathe!”
+She dimly remembers climbing upward through a tunnel or vent, Mulder urging her along from behind, her arms and legs going numb, her grip and consciousness slipping.
+Panic had flared in Mulder’s eyes when he kneeled over her and urged, “Breathe in, breathe in…breathe!”

 Now she buoys him.
 Hugs him with all her remaining strength.
 She presses her face to the crown of his head and rocks him.
 Tears have frozen on her lashes.
 Icicles are forming in his hair.